What is a Cartogram?

 As objects shrink and grow in density-equalizing cartograms, cartographers have to consider resizing polygons appropriately while maintaining their true geometry.

 Features in non-contiguous cartograms don’t have to stay connected.
 Objects can freely move from adjacent polygons and be resized appropriately.
 Because of this free movement, shape remains in tact for non-contiguous cartograms.
 For example, this map of the United States exaggerates population.

 Again, it distorts the geometry and features in the map to convey information about population.
 For example, the state of California has grown significantly because of their large population.

 The main difference between density-equalizing cartograms is that it moves each feature’s centroid to avoid overlaps.

 Although overlaps sometimes exist in non-contiguous cartograms, they can be more difficult to differentiate between resized polygons.

 The Dorling Cartogram (named after professor Danny Dorling) uses shapes like circles and rectangles to depict area.
 These types of cartograms make it easy to recognize patterns.
 In the example below, we used GeoDa software to generate the Dorling cartogram.

-However, the downfall for Dorling Cartograms is that the centroid and shape are not maintained.
+However, the downfall for Dorling Cartograms is that it doesn’t maintain the centroid and shape.
 This means that readers may have difficulty understanding features in the map.
 You may not have even known this was the United States if I didn’t tell you!

 Cartograms exaggerate the size of the geography proportional to the statistic being shown.
-To clarify, the variable substitutes land area or distance.
+Specifically, the variable substitutes land area or distance.

 But what they do is really distort our view of mapping by breaking the golden rule – sacrificing geometry to convey information.